opendocsg/slw-judgments-backfill/2011_SGHC_56/report.md

  Finally, Sir, clause 22 empowers a Subordinate Court to refer any constitutional issue arising in an action before it to the High Court for determination.
 This is only right because a Subordinate Court is not the appropriate forum to determine such an issue.
 Provision is made for the Attorney-General to be heard on any such issue.

-Yong Pung How CJ noted in _Chan Hiang Leng Colin and Others v Public Prosecutor_ [1994] 3 SLR(R) 209 at [8]:
+Yong Pung How CJ noted in _Chan Hiang Leng Colin and Others v Public Prosecutor_ <span class="citation">[1994] 3 SLR(R) 209</span> at [8]:

  A crucial aspect of this case was the fact that the lower court was a Subordinate Court and this court was of course now sitting as an appellate court.
 The jurisdiction of the District Court was limited, as there was no provision in the Subordinate Courts Act (Cap 321) which was equivalent to para 1 of the First Schedule to the Supreme Court of Judicature Act (Cap 322) ("SCJA") which conferred upon the High Court the power of judicial review.
 As such, the District Court could not have determined the constitutional issues raised.

 Professor Jayakumar and Yong CJ’s words only go to show why it is necessary to make a constitutional reference – because the Subordinate Courts lack the jurisdiction to adjudicate upon such matters.
 There was no mention that the reference procedure is exclusive.

 39     Then again, despite there being no clear evidence, it is arguable that a purposive reading of s 56A and its related case-law indicates an exclusive regime.
-Tay Yong Kwang J ruled in _Johari bin Kanadi and another v Public Prosecutor_ [2008] 3 SLR(R) 422 at [9] that:
+Tay Yong Kwang J ruled in _Johari bin Kanadi and another v Public Prosecutor_ <span class="citation">[2008] 3 SLR(R) 422</span> at [9] that:

  ...This discretion, properly exercised after judicial consideration of the merits of the application, will prevent unnecessary delay and possible abuse every time a party in the proceedings purports to raise an issue of constitutional interpretation and effect.